 - With respect to Mr. Mitchell, the Board considered that Mr. Mitchell is an investor in certain funds controlled by Mr. Pickens and serves as the General Partner of a real estate investment vehicle in which Mr. Littlefair and Mr. Pickens are investors. - With respect to Messrs.
 Herrington and Miller, the Board considered that each of Messrs.
 Herrington and Miller served with Mr. Littlefair in the Reagan Administration.
-The Board also considered that Mr. Herrington is an investor in certain funds controlled by Mr. Pickens. - With respect to Mr. Socha, the Board considered his role as a director of Vehicle Production Group LLC, a company in which Perseus, L.L.C. is the largest investor and in which we have invested \$10,000,000 through December 31, 2009.
+The Board also considered that Mr. Herrington is an investor in certain funds controlled by Mr. Pickens. - With respect to Mr. Socha, the Board considered his role as a former director of Vehicle Production Group LLC, a company in which Perseus, L.L.C. is the largest investor and in which we have invested \$10,000,000 through December 31, 2009.
 We may also do business with Vehicle Production Group LLC in the future with respect to its development and sales of a CNG vehicle.
+Mr. Socha resigned from the board of Vehicle Production Group LLC effective March 23, 2010.
 Mr. Socha is also Senior Managing Director of Perseus, L.L.C. - With respect to Mr. Taormina, the Board considered his business relationships, including his consulting arrangement with Republic Services, a customer of our Company.